dotrungkien/clarity-composable-token/test/testcase.md

   - token #2 has 1 child
   - left child of token #2 is none
   - right child of token #2 is #4
-  - token #1 has 0 child
-  - token #1 child depth is none
-  - token #2 child depth is 1
-  - token #3 child depth is 2
+  - token #3 total depth child is 3

 - transfer token #3 to new user U2